bdavs3/my-website/README.md

 It is indeed possible to create a component that takes care of the things needed to query and display Gatsby images (rather than having a separate query for every single image). <a href="https://www.freecodecamp.org/news/how-i-made-my-portfolio-website-blazing-fast-with-gatsby-82ccddc2f671/">This post</a> explained how this can be done using the <b>allFile</b> query.
 Once you have queried all the images, you can simply use <b>props</b> to select the right one.
 One improvement I'd like to make is to allow props to be passed to this component such that you may indicate whether you are requesting a <b>fluid</b> or <b>fixed</b> image (and if it is <b>fixed</b>, what size?).
 I'm not sure how (or if it's even possible) to pass props to a graphql query, which I think is what I'd need to do for this functionality.
 So, for now, <b>image.js</b> just returns a <b>fluid</b> image.
 </p>
 </details>

+### Todo

+_Things I still need to take care of at some point!_

+- Don't re-trigger the hover animation on desktop header links when you click on of them to visit a different page